Master of Science in Accountancy

 |Seminar in Accounting|

-Graduate-level elective courses offered by other departments within the College of Business and Public Administration require approval of the MSA Coordinator or department chairperson for course substitution.
+Graduate-level elective courses offered by other departments within the College of Business and Public Administration require approval of the MSA Director or department chair for course substitution.

-Students may not take more than a total of eight quarter units in any combination of College of Business & Public Administration 590, 675, and 690 courses.
-The program may not include more than 14 units in transfer credit from other universities.
+Students may not take more than a total of 6 semester units in any combination of College of Business & Public Administration 5953, 5955, 5753, 5755, 5915, 5930, 6753, and 6755 courses.
+The program may not include more than 9 semester units in transfer credit from other universities.
 CSUSB will not consider for transfer, credit course work from any institution which will not accept that work in its own advanced degree program.